NTBlok/django_pixi/README.md

     mkdir mydjango
     cd mydjango

-Create a virtualenv and activate it and add the new path
+Install python-dev globally then create a virtualenv and activate it and add the new path

+    sudo apt-get install python-dev
     virtualenv env
     source env/bin/activate
     export VIRTUAL_ENV="$(pwd)"/env